rprandi/risk-score-algorithm/README.md

 # Strategy

-- I used the Sinatra library, Reck server and Ruby language, because i am more familiar with them.
+- I used the Sinatra library, Rack server and Ruby language, because i am more familiar with them.

 - Architecture-wise, I decided not to add any complexity since this is an exercise focused on dealing with Business Rules.
 So a simple controller with a service layer was enough.